robertrantanen/Football-data-Airbyte-connector/README.md

 Api key from https://www.football-data.org/

-The folder ```example_results``` contains example output when running the connector with the league code "PL" in the Airbyte UI.
+The folder ```example_results``` contains example output when running the connector with the competition code "PL" in the Airbyte UI.

 ## Default documentation